chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_directory.rst

             expect(file("/")).to be_mounted.with( :type => 'ext4' )
           end

-       and for directories with multiple attributes that require testing:
+       For directories with multiple attributes that require testing:

        .. code-block:: ruby